モロッコ

 • Private car transfer Continue to Merzouga.

-Cross the Tizi n'Talremt Pass and proceed to the Ziz Valley, where hidden oases and scattered palm trees dot the landscape.
-Along the way you will see many ksars (fortified houses).
+We will cross the Tizi n'Talremt pass and proceed to the Dades Valley with its hidden oases and scattered palm trees.
+Along the way you will see many ksour (fortified dwellings).
 These buildings were constructed to protect valuable goods such as gold, salt, and spices.

 • Morocco - Erfoud

 • Erfoud This town is known for its date (date palm) festival and fossil mining.
-Here you can visit local communities, learn about the mining process, and interact with local craftsmen.
+Here you can visit local communities, learn about the mining process, and interact with local artisans.
 [English Guide]

 • Attachment Image from Itinerary Row: 55722 Attachment Image from Itinerary Row: 55722 Image from PlaceId: ChIJC1V5UCx7lw0RFUKmETVSTPA Image from PlaceId: ChIJC1V5UCx7lw0RFUKmETVSTPA Image from PlaceId: ChIJC1V5UCx7lw0RFUKmETVSTPA Image from PlaceId: ChIJC1V5UCx7lw0RFUKmETVSTPA